openai/baselines/docs/guide/rl_zoo.rst

 RL Baselines Zoo
 =================

-`RL Baselines Zoo <https://github.com/araffin/rl-baselines-zoo>`_. is a Collection of Pre-Trained Reinforcement Learning Agents using
+`RL Baselines Zoo <https://github.com/araffin/rl-baselines-zoo>`_. is a collection of pre-trained Reinforcement Learning agents using
-Stabe-Baselines.
+Stable-Baselines.
 It also provides basic scripts for training, evaluating agents and recording videos.

 Goals of this repository: